A little background information

 Hi,

 My name is Don Hutcheson and I’m one of the world's few truly independent color management consultants.
-I develop, install and train ICC and G7® solutions for agencies, brands, photographers, separators, printers, publishers, video, cinema - anyone who needs accurate color.
-Over four decades of digital imaging combined with a love of science and photography help me bridge the gap between conventional and modern methods, and solve the most challenging problems.
+I develop, install and train ICC and G7+™ solutions for agencies, brands, photographers, separators, printers, publishers, video, cinema - anyone who needs accurate color.
+Over five decades of digital imaging combined with a love of science and photography help me bridge the gap between conventional and modern methods, and solve the most challenging problems.
 Above all, I like to show how easy and fun the otherwise confusing subject of color management can be.

 Background